ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/templates.md

 sidebar_position: 3
 ---

-# XLSForm Templates
+# Available Templates

 This page provides links to XLSForm templates designed for common data collection objectives by Indigenous community organizations.
 These templates can be used in KoboToolbox, ODK Central, or any other XLSForm-compatible platform.

 :::info Growing Library
 This is a growing library of templates and we welcome contributions!
-If you have templates that would be useful for Indigenous communities, please consider sharing them with us.
+If you have templates that would be useful for Indigenous communities, please consider sharing them with us by submitting a pull request or contacting us.
 :::

 ## Available Templates